ISISNeutronMuon/MDANSE/Doc/pages/parameters.rst

 .. image:: ./Pictures/1000000100000323000002D1329469D922AFA541.png
    :width: 15.921cm
-   :height: 1.295cm

 Most of the analyses include a weights option.
 The default value depends on the nature of the analysis.
-In many cases, it is set to ‘equal’, indicating that all atoms in the system contribute with the same weight to the computation of this property.
+In many cases, it is set to 'equal', indicating that all atoms in the system contribute with the same weight to the computation of this property.
 But in scattering analysis, the default is b\ :sub:`coh` for coherent and b\ :sup:`2`\ :sub:`inc` for